Your browser version is no longer supported, so you may experience issues while using this site.

 How to insure a market stall

-Across Australia, in small towns and large cities, in suburban car parks and country fields, hundreds of festivals and markets provide communities with a place to buy and sell goods, often from first-time entrepreneurs – and a 2014 RIRDC report showed that 80 per cent of farmers' market stallholders make a profit.
+Across Australia, hundreds of festivals and markets provide communities with a place to buy and sell goods, often from first-time entrepreneurs.
+According to a 2014 RIRDC report there’s good reason why market stalls are so popular, with 80 per cent of farmers' market stallholders making a profit.

 What is market stall insurance?